LOADING ...

 take life easy.

-'Cause ev'rything shine like
+'Cause ev'rything like gold

-You know, like gold.
+You know, shine gold.

 'Hitch up my and saddle up my black mare'